warmlogic/TOM/README.md

 - access to raw data
 - a topic loading similarity browser app

 TOM (TOpic Modeling) is a Python 3 library for topic modeling and browsing, licensed under the MIT license.
 Its objective is to allow for an efficient analysis of a text corpus from start to finish, via the discovery of latent topics.
-To this end, TOM features functions for preparing and vectorizing a text corpus, though you may still want to perform additional preprocessing steps on your documents before topic modeling.
+To this end, TOM features functions for preparing and vectorizing a text corpus, though you may want to perform additional preprocessing steps on the corpus before topic modeling.
 It also offers a common interface for two topic models (LDA using either variational inference or Gibbs sampling, and NMF using alternating least squares with a projected gradient method), and implements five state-of-the-art methods for estimating the optimal number of topics to model a corpus.
-What is more, TOM constructs an interactive web browser-based application that makes it easy to explore a topic model and the related corpus.
+TOM constructs an interactive web browser-based application that makes it easy to explore a topic model and the related corpus.

 ## Features